 Each chapter of the required textbook covered in class will have a short quiz on the main terminology and principles covered in that chapter.
 These quizzes are designed to allow you to gauge your progress and understanding as you go.
-These quizzes will be given on LearningSuite and will be relevant to the class material for that day.
-Each quiz will consist of 5 multiple choice questions that need to be completed within a 5-minute time limit.
-Thus, you will need to read the chapter before you take the quiz on LearningSuite.
-The quizzes will be due at the start of each class period.
-Please see an instructor if you have concerns with any of the chapters or subject matter.
+They will be available on Learning Suite from 4pm the day before class and close at 3:59pm on the day of class.
+The content will reflect the reading for the class on the day the quiz closes.
+Please see me if you have any concerns with any of the chapters or subject matter.